 With this saga regarding the wives of the apostles, we effectively come to an end of the cases where Joseph Smith marries the wife of another man.
-There are two minor exceptions that bear mention.
+There are three minor exceptions that bear mention.

 Ruth Vose [Sayers] would eventually learn of the doctrine that allowed marriage to endure into eternity.
 Ruth craved the blessing of eternal marriage, but her husband did not believe.
 Mr. Sayers suggested Ruth become Joseph's wife in eternity.
-Thus we see Joseph extend an eternal sealing to a woman who believed with her husband's agreement.
+Thus we see Joseph extend an eternal sealing to a believing woman with the consent of her unbelieving husband.
 Mr. Sayers was both aware of the eternal arrangement and happy to allow his wife to participate in a ceremony he thought was nonsense.